COMMONWEALTH PARTY

 ~anchor for time accrual link~

-TIME ACCRUAL - We desire that all candidates for Congress will by the end of their final Congressional term have held aggregate public office at most near to a third of our average working lives.
+TIME ACCRUAL - We desire that all candidates for Congress will by the end of their final congressional term have held aggregate public office at most near to a third of our average working lives.
 As well, when they gain office or when they have finished a term, we want most of their working lives to have been spent outside public office -- gathering experience in the real world while earning a living as the more typical citizen does.

 First we attempt to determine the length of a typical working life.
 By casual observation, people usually begin working a few years within vicinity of 18 and become mostly independent within a few years of 22.
 Thus we tag as an average start-up of one's working life to about the age of 20.
 Retirement is around the age of 65, though this may change with life expectancy, one's health, personal finances, social trend or economic conditions.
 So for a rough average of an individual's working life: